Punzo/Narrative-Role-Play-Games/Rules_Lovecraft.md

 - The **Ancients** are ancient, god-like beings that exist beyond the mortal realm, often inhabiting the farthest reaches of space and time, or beyond the boundaries of human understanding.
 They are the source of knowledge and power that far exceeds anything a mere mortal could comprehend.
 Through interaction with the **Ancients**, certain individuals may gain access to **forbidden spells**—powers that are not known to human magic or logic.
 However, these gifts come at a dire price.
 The **Ancients** grant their followers access to **unique domains of magic**—spells and rituals that are unavailable to human knowledge.
 These spells are tied to cosmic forces, incomprehensible dimensions, and the fundamental laws of reality that mortals are not meant to understand.
 The very nature of these spells distorts reality, bringing forth entities and effects that are alien and terrifying to the human mind.
 The magic granted by the Ancients comes with a price far greater than the usual cost of traditional magic.
 To access their forbidden spells, mortals must pay a steep price, whether it be in **sanity**, **sacrifices**, or **soul-altering consequences**.

 1. **Sanity**:
-   Each time an Ancient's spell is used, it **erodes the caster’s sanity**.
+   Each time an Ancient's spell is used, it **erodes the caster’s sanity** (mind damages).
 The spells are beyond human comprehension, often violating the laws of physics or logic.
 Exposure to such knowledge leaves the caster permanently altered, and the more they use the powers granted by the Ancients, the closer they come to madness.
 2. **Sacrifices**:
    In addition to the toll on the mind, the Ancients demand **sacrifices** as payment for their gifts.
 These sacrifices can take many forms: life, blood, will, or even the very essence of the caster.
 Some spells require the sacrifice of another living being, while others demand **personal sacrifices**, such as a piece of the caster’s own **soul** or their **humanity**.
 3. **Existential consequences**: